The secret connection between earthworm poop and climate change | CBC News

 "What keeps me up at night is wondering if I can quantify their effect on climate change," she said.

 Whalen isn't losing any sleep over worms.
-She said the carbon dioxide coming from decomposing plant material is a natural process worms help with.
+She said the carbon dioxide coming from decomposing plant material is a natural process, and worms help it.

-"I'd be more concerned about what people are doing in terms of utilizing fossil carbon that had been buried for millennia and is now being released into the atmosphere," said Whalen.
+"I'd be more concerned about what people are doing in terms of utilizing fossil carbon that had been buried for millennia and is now being released into the atmosphere."

-Still, in Canada the earthworm invasion continues.
 Erin Cameron, an assistant professor in the department of environmental science at Saint Mary's University in Halifax, has been monitoring the invasion's progress since 2006.

-In northern Alberta, she's been studying how fast earthworms are spreading and has discovered they are moving north at a rate of 17 metres a year.
+In northern Alberta, she's been studying how fast earthworms are spreading, and has discovered they are moving north at a rate of 17 metres a year.
 The earthworm population appears to have grown as well.

-The most abundant kind of earthworm she finds are those that live in leaf litter or in the top layers of soil, the ones that help release carbon into the air.
+The most abundant kind of earthworm she finds live in leaf litter or in the top layers of soil, the ones that help release carbon into the air.

 "Earthworms may benefit from warmer temperatures in Canada's North, for example, because that may currently be restricting the distributions of some species," said Cameron.